President, Chief Scientific Officer, Co-Founder

 Chief Executive Officer, Co-Founder

-Dr Piers Daubeney MA DM FRCP FRCPCH DCH trained in medicine at Oxford University and St Thomas' Hospital gaining Honours in Therapeutics and Clinical Pharmacology.
-He specialised as a paediatric cardiologist working at the Royal Brompton Hospital and is an honorary Reader (Asst.
-Professor) at Imperial College, London.
+Professor Piers Daubeney MA DM FRCP FRCPCH DCH trained in medicine at Oxford University and St Thomas' Hospital gaining Honours in Therapeutics and Clinical Pharmacology.
+He specialised as a paediatric cardiologist working at the Royal Brompton Hospital and is Professor of Practice (paediatric cardiology) at Imperial College.
 He has written more than 50 scientific papers and edited 2 books.
 He jointly founded and is also CEO of The Congenital and Children's Heart Centre (www.childrensheartcentre.com) providing private medical and surgical care to children and adults with congenital heart disease with large national and international referral base.

 His expertise lies in the development of new drugs that promote child health and he has extensive experience of large multicentre drug studies.
 He is a member of the UK Medicines for Children Clinical Research Network and previously the British Paediatric Surveillance Unit at the Royal College of Paediatrics and Child Health.